What to Buy when Starting Painting Lessons in Oil or Acrylic

 A tear off palette pad is ideal, or a wooden palette, a piece of glass or a wall tile.

-The first choice is prepared artist canvas, prepared means primed ready to go (undercoated on one side before you buy it, usually white) or canvas streched on a frame, or canvas panels (thin canvas on thick cardboard).
+Prepared means primed ready to go (undercoated on one side before you buy it, usually white) or canvas streched on a frame, or canvas panels (thin canvas on thick cardboard).

 Best sizes for art panels